anoobbacker/brilliant-pala/screening-mock/physics/052-acceleration-time-graph.md

 2. [ ] $10 \mathrm{~m} / \mathrm{s}$
 3. [✓] $25 \mathrm{~m} / \mathrm{s}$
 4. [ ] $30 \mathrm{~m} / \mathrm{s}$

+---
+# Answer
+## Quick visual solution
+- Look at the acceleration–time picture: it’s a straight line sloping down from a positive value at the start to zero at 5 seconds.
+That makes a right triangle under the line between 0 and 5 seconds.
+- Think of acceleration as how fast “speed is being poured in” each moment.
+The total speed gained is the area under that line.
+A triangle gives half the “fill” of the full rectangle with the same base and height.
+- Base is 5 seconds; starting height is the marked value on the graph.
+So the full rectangle would pour in “5 by that height”; the triangle gives half of that.
+From the scale shown, that half-rectangle adds up to 15 units of speed.
+- Start with 10 m/s and pour in 15 m/s more by 5 seconds.

+Answer: 25 m/s

+## Creative twists
+- Confusing height with total: reading the acceleration at 5 s (which is zero) and thinking velocity is zero.
+Height is instant effect; area is the accumulated effect.
+- Forgetting the triangle is half the rectangle: counting the whole rectangle instead of half.
+- Ignoring sign: if the graph dipped below time axis, that area would reduce speed, not increase.
+- Water-flow analogy: flow rate vs time; the water collected is the area under the graph.
+Here, flow rate is acceleration; collected water is the velocity change.
+- Car feel: a push that steadily eases off to zero over 5 seconds still increases speed; the total “push” felt over time is the area, not the final push.

 ## Understand the situation (from everyday intuition)
 - Think of the accelerator in a car.
 Pressing it changes how quickly your speed increases — that “how quickly” is called acceleration.